Trump downplays Jan. 6 on the anniversary of the Capitol siege and calls jailed rioters 'hostages'

 NEWTON, Iowa (AP) — Former President Donald Trump, campaigning in Iowa Saturday, marked the third anniversary of the Jan.
 6, 2021 assault on the U.S. Capitol by casting the migrant surge on the southern border as the “real” insurrection.

-Just over a week before the Republican nomination process begins with Iowa’s kickoff caucuses, Trump continued to claim that countries have been emptying jails and mental institutions to fuel a record number of migrant crossings.
-There is no evidence that this is the case.
+Just over a week before the Republican nomination process begins with Iowa’s kickoff caucuses, Trump did not explicitly acknowledge the date.
+But he continued to claim that countries have been emptying jails and mental institutions to fuel a record number of migrant crossings, even though there is no evidence that is the case.

 “When you talk about insurrection, what they’re doing, that’s the real deal.
 That’s the real deal.
 Not patriotically and peacefully — peacefully and patriotically,” Trump said, quoting from his speech on Jan.
 6, before a violent mob of his supporters stormed the Capitol as part of a desperate bid to keep him in power after his 2020 election loss.

-Trump’s remarks came a day after Biden delivered a speech near Valley Forge, Pennsylvania, where he cast Trump as a grave threat to democracy and called Jan.
+Trump’s remarks in Newton in central Iowa came a day after Biden delivered a speech near Valley Forge, Pennsylvania, where he cast Trump as a grave threat to democracy and called Jan.
 6 a day when “we nearly lost America — lost it all.”

 Trump also continued to bemoan the treatment of those who have been jailed for participating in the riot, again labeling them “hostages.”
 More than 1,230 people have been charged with federal crimes connected to the violence, including assaulting police officers and seditious conspiracy.

-After Trump spoke in Newton, he signed hats and other items people in the crowd passed to him, including a copy of a Playboy magazine.
+After Trump spoke in Newton, he signed hats and other items people in the crowd passed to him, including a copy of a Playboy magazine that featured him on the cover.

 One man in the crowd, Dick Green, was standing about 15 feet away, weeping after the former president autographed his white “Trump Country” hat and shook his hand.